maz369/Vessel-Tortuosity-Index-VTI-/README.md

 # Vessel-Tortuosity-Index-VTI-
-A reliable technique for quantification of vessel tortuosity for MATLAB.
+A reliable technique for quantification of vessel tortuosity in MATLAB.

 ## Background